glennschler/spotspec-wt/README.md

   }
   ```

-3. If missed earlier or using an existing IAM user, create new [access credentials](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html#Using_CreateAccessKey).
-Save the credentials for the webtask.

 4. Install and initialize the webtask.io CLI.
 There are detailed instructions at https://webtask.io/cli.

 5. To create a webtask token, the webtask.io CLI command ```wt create``` will upload code along with the EC2 credentials.
 Both are encrypted and stored.
 This create command will return a url which represents the new webtask token.
 Even though the code and secrets are cryptographically protected, the webtask token url still needs be well protected.